As a mom of 5 children, I often don’t have time to fold a load of clothes. In fact, this is more often the case than not!

-You have 5+ loads of clothes that must be washed today.
-You have a 5 minute break in your schedule, so now is the perfect time to roll the laundry (take the clean, dry load out of the dryer, put the wet clothes on to tumble and put a new, dirty load in the washer).
+You have 4+ loads of clothes that must be washed today.
+You have a 5 minute break in your schedule, so now is the perfect time to roll the laundry.

-You take the clothes from the dryer and toss them onto the bed.
+You take the clothes from the dryer and leave them in a laundry basket.
 You’ve got time to put the wet clothes in the dryer and start a fresh load in the washer.